OpenACG-Group/Cocoa/README.md

 Every WASM module in that directory has a tutorial `README.md` which shows you how to compile it and make it run correctly on Cocoa.

-Here is an simple example to load an Emscripten compiled module:
+Here is a simple example to load an Emscripten compiled module:

 ```typescript
 // `wasm-loader-polyfill.ts` is at `//third_party/typescript/wasm/wasm-loader-polyfill.ts`